NES-Digital-Service/express-prometheus-middleware/README.md

 The labels `route` and `status` are normalized:

-- `route`: will normalize id like route params
+- `route`: will normalize ID like route params
 - `status`: will normalize to status code family groups, like `2XX` or `4XX`.

 ### Example prometheus queries